-

 It checks structure, balance, and surroundings.

-It also helps homeowners feel more confident about their yard.
+It helps homeowners feel more confident about their property.

 Colorado homeowners share concerns with Missouri residents when it comes to storms.